AIngleLab/AIngle-Wiki/README.md

     try:
         print("Starting worker..")
         # You should substitute the following line for your connecting to your database.
 For example, PostgreSQL
-        conn = sqlite3.connect('../data.db') # If you follow the example above, you can just substitute this line.
+        conn = sqlite3.connect('../data.db') # If you follow the Example A above, you can just substitute this line.
         # In the folloing line substitute the asteriscs for the name of the columns in your table that you want to share with AIngle's kafka broker.
         # You can also leave the asterics and all the columns will be streamed to the AIngle kafka broker.
         cursor = conn.execute("SELECT * from task")